UPDATE: The deadline to apply has been extended to February 26, 2018.

 Program Innovation: up to $10,000 for individuals or teams who wish to make changes to existing or create new programs to enhance undergraduate student learning outcomes, such as but not limited to: mapping and revising curriculum, implementing new technologies (e.g., e-portfolios), or faculty and staff training.
 Interdisciplinary projects and projects that include student members are encouraged to apply.
 Award recipients must be able to complete initial assessment of their project within two academic years.
 A final report on the project will be due to the QEP office two years after the award is granted.

-Proposals are due Friday, February 24, 2017, and awarded funds will be transferred in July 2017.
+Proposals are due by email to QEP@ucf.edu by Monday, February 26, 2018, and the process for transferring awarded funds will begin in July 2018.